rationalis-petra/hydra/README.md

 # Hydra
-A small interpreted language with a lisp-like syntax The goal of hydra is to make a language which is highly customizable, and so it provides many metaprogramming facilities.
+A small interpreted, object-oriented language.
+Inspired by self & lisp, hydra aims to make development fun.
 A [wiki](https://github.com/rationalis-petra/hydra/wiki) is available, but everything is currently quite small.

 If you are looking at the source-code, the [readme-source](README_SOURCE.md) should help, being as there are relatively few comments.